 The structure of the eye is a testament to the complexity and efficiency of human anatomy.
 From the protective sclera to the intricate retina, each component plays a vital role in our ability to perceive the world.
 By understanding the human eye structure and function, we gain valuable insights into maintaining eye health and appreciating the marvel of vision.

-1. What are the main external parts of the eye?
+1. What are the main parts of the human eye and their functions?

-7. What is the difference between aqueous humour and vitreous humour?
+2. What is the difference between the aqueous and vitreous humour?